Immigration Case Status: Everything You Need to Know

 Not notifying the USCIS about missing documents or nonreceipt of notification or information request letters can have serious consequences.
 When the letter has not been received, it is important to contact the USCIS for clarification.

 If you need help with immigration status check, you can post your legal need or concern on UpCounsel's legal marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.